Second Intifada: 2001

 The Taba Summit between Israel and the Palestinian Authority was held from 21 to 27 January 2001, at Taba in the Sinai peninsula.
 Israeli prime minister Ehud Barak and Palestinian President Yasser Arafat came closer to reaching a final settlement than any previous or subsequent peace talks yet ultimately failed to achieve their goals.

 On 17 January 2001, Israeli teenager Ofir Rahum was murdered after being lured into Ramallah by a 24-year-old Palestinian, Mona Jaud Awana, a member of Fatah's Tanzim.
 She had contacted Ofir on the internet and engaged in an online romance with him for several months.
 She eventually convinced him to drive to Ramallah to meet her, where he was instead ambushed by three Palestinian gunmen and shot over fifteen times.
 Awana was later arrested in a massive military and police operation, and imprisoned for life.
 Five other Israelis were killed in January, along with eighteen Palestinians.

-Ariel Sharon, at the time from the Likud party, ran against Ehud Barak from the Labour party.
+Ariel Sharon, at the time from the Likud party, ran against Ehud Barak from the Labor party.
 Sharon was elected Israeli Prime Minister 6 February 2001 in the 2001 special election to the Prime Ministership.
 Sharon refused to meet in person with Yasser Arafat.

 Violence in March resulted in the deaths of 8 Israelis, mostly civilians, and 26 Palestinians.
 In Hebron, a Palestinian sniper killed ten-month-old Israeli baby Shalhevet Pass.
 The murder shocked the Israeli public.
 According to the Israel police investigation the sniper aimed deliberately at the baby.

 On 30 April 2001, seven Palestinian militants were killed in an explosion, one of them a participant in Ofir Rahum's murder.
 The IDF refused to confirm or deny Palestinian accusations that it was responsible.

 On 7 May 2001, IDF naval commandos captured the vessel Santorini, which was sailing in international waters towards Palestinian Authority-controlled Gaza.
 The ship was laden with weaponry.
-The Israeli investigation that followed alleged that the shipment had been purchased by Ahmed Jibril's Popular Front for the Liberation of Palestine - General Command (PFLP-GC).
+The Israeli investigation that followed said that the shipment had been purchased by Ahmed Jibril's Popular Front for the Liberation of Palestine - General Command (PFLP-GC).
 The ship's value and that of its cargo was estimated at $10 million.
 The crew was reportedly planning to unload the cargo of weapons-filled barrels—carefully sealed and waterproofed along with their contents—at a prearranged location off the Gaza coast, where the Palestinian Authority would recover it.